How to Remove Pin Bones from Salmon & Other Fish

-Although serving a whole fish can be quite impressive and the flavour quite delicious the bones the guest encounters while eating can often take away from the whole experience.
+Although serving a whole fish can be quite impressive and the flavor quite delicious, the bones the guest encounters while eating can often take away from the whole experience.

-- Cover the chopping board with plastic wrap, in order to keep it from absorbing fish odour.
+- Cover the chopping board with plastic wrap, in order to keep it from absorbing fish odor.

 - Lay the fish skin side (or what used to be the skin side, if you had it removed) down.

 - Run your fingers along the length of the fish from the thick end to the tail end.

 - You will feel little bones and should recognise the line or pattern they are in.

 - One by one, pull them out by firmly gripping them with the tweezers.